rmarquez123/autocompletionNb/README.md

 <h4><code>com.rm.autocompletion.nb</code> </h4>
 This package contains integration with the <code>Autocompletion</code> and Netbeans editor auto completion support but abstracts the <code>Document</code> and part of the <code>ManagedSet</code> implementation.
 <h4><code>com.rm.autocompletion.nb.codetemplates</code></h4>
-This package implements the Document and ManageSet abstractions based on code templates.
+This package implements the <code>Document</code> and <code>ManageSet</code> abstractions based on code templates.

 Incidentally, the relation among classes in the two packages in the module happens to resemble the Bridge Design Pattern.
-This is ideal because I intend to reuse this module for another use case involing code completion with custom Spring components in a future blog.
+This is ideal because I intend to reuse this module for another use case involving code completion with custom Spring components in a future blog.
 The class diagram is shown below.
   <div align="center" width="1200px">
     <img src="http://ricardo-marquez.com/rm/assets/images/class-diagram-autocompletion-nb.svg" alt="" height="350px">
   </div>